PRATAP-KUMAR/gdm-extension/README.md

 ## Customize colors, background, shell themes, icon themes, logo, banner message for GDM Login Screen from the login screen itself.

-## Please note that this extension is experimental and is being continously monitored on Arch Linux and Ubuntu 23.10 for a week. when you install this extension, it will reset all your settings for `gdm` user and make some settings according to extensions default.
+## Please note that this extension is experimental and is being continously monitored on Arch Linux and Ubuntu 23.10 for a week.
+When you install this extension, it will reset all your settings for `gdm` user and make some settings according to extensions default.
 You can change some main preferences easily from the login screen itself.

 ## Installation
 ```